Electoral Backgrounder - polling place and other offences

 Unlawfully marking ballot papers s.
 129

-1. If a person makes a mark or writes on a ballot paper of another elector (unless the person is expressly authorised by the Referendum Act), the person will be guilty of an offence.
+1. A person commits an offence if they make a mark or writes on a ballot paper of another elector (unless the person is expressly authorised by the Referendum Act).

 General offences in relation to ballot papers s.
 130

 1. Subsection 130(1) of the Referendum Act provides for a number of offences in relation to ballot papers.
-These offences include impersonating any person with the intention of securing a ballot paper to which the impersonator is not entitled; and impersonating any person with the intention of voting in that person's name.
+These offences include:

 Canvassing near polling booths and pre-poll voting places s.
 131